 Peter Chegwyn says new Labour members in Gosport will "attend picnics in the park and discussion evenings but no sign of them doing the legwork".
-Adrian Sanders reports that in Torbay Labour has over 500 members, very active on social media, keen on protests and marches, less so on electioneering.
-In a more traditional Labour stronghold in Lambeth numbers are up from 800 to 2,300, two-thirds of them Corbynites.
+Adrian Sanders reports that in Torbay Labour has over 500 members, very active on social media, keen

+"We may scorn their present reluctance to knock on doors on dark wet evenings.
+We will write them off at our peril" on protests and marches, less so on electioneering.
+In a more traditional Labour stronghold in Lambeth numbers are up from 800 to 2,300, twothirds of them Corbynites.
 In some stronger Labour areas like Chesterfield the internal thratching is already taking place - in Bristol 200 members and three councillors have been suspended.
 Particularly in some cities, their 'new' members include old-fashioned leftwing returners, well schooled in Labour party infighting.